Thailand

 • Thailand has a high rate of road traffic accidents, especially involving motorcycles.

-• Wear a helmet when riding a motorcycle; ensure your rental vehicle is registered and insured.
+• Wear a helmet when riding a motorcycle; unregistered rental vehicles are illegal on public roads.

-• Passenger boats can be unsafe due to overloading, poor maintenance, or rough seas.
+• Boats between islands can be unsafe due to overloading, poor maintenance, or rough seas.

 Other notes

-• Do not leave drinks unattended or accept drinks from strangers due to the risk of drink spiking.
+• Do not leave drinks unattended or accept drinks from strangers to avoid drink spiking.

-Always check your own government's official travel advice before travelling.
+Always check your own government's official travel advice before traveling.

 Money & Payments